AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: AgenticSCR: an Autonomous Agentic Secure Code Reviewer

-In practice, the size of a Git repository may range from small to extremely large codebases, whereas the context window available to \textsc{AgenticSCR} is limited depending on Large Language Models (LLMs) (e.g., the maximum capacity for storing conversation history and generating new output from Claude is 200,000 tokens).\footnote{https://platform.claude.com/docs/en/build-with-claude/context-windows} To ensure efficient and effective perception under this constraint, we design \textsc{AgenticSCR} to operate in a \emph{diff-centric} manner.
-Specifically, the agent leverages version control introspection (e.g., \texttt{git diff}) to extract only relevant modified files and their corresponding line ranges, rather than ingesting the entire repository.
-This diff-aware perception strategy prioritizes recent code modifications as the primary input context and is well aligned with prior empirical findings showing that vulnerability introduction is strongly correlated with recent code changes~\cite{lomio2022jitvd, fu2022linevul}.
-Different from the static LLM prompt chaining that is commonly used in the literature~\cite{tang-etal-2024-codeagent}, our Perception component is designed to continuously gather and integrate information from the environment, allowing the agent to develop deep domain-specific knowledge, such as a set of code changes, the repository context, and open files.
+In practice, repositories may be large, while the context window of Large Language Models (LLMs) is limited (e.g., up to 200{,}000 tokens for Claude).\footnote{\url{https://platform.claude.com/docs/en/build-with-claude/context-windows}} To enable efficient perception, \textsc{AgenticSCR} adopts a \emph{diff-centric} strategy.
+It leverages version control introspection (e.g., \texttt{git diff}) to focus on modified files and relevant line ranges, rather than ingesting the entire repository.
+This prioritizes recent code changes, which are strongly associated with vulnerability introduction~\cite{lomio2022jitvd, fu2022linevul}.
+Unlike static LLM prompt-based approaches~\cite{tang-etal-2024-codeagent}, the perception component continuously gathers and integrates contextual information, enabling the agent to reason over both code changes and broader repository context.